HerronTech/soajs.artifact/README.md

 # soajs.artifact

-modify contact - PUT

-delete contact - DELETE
+This is an artifact to be used as a starting template to build SOAJS service.
+This is an address book service to be used as learn by example

-get contact(s) - GET
+## Get contact(s) - GET
-* one contact by ID
+* API /contact/:id - Get contact by ID
-* bunch of them matching a query
+* API /contact/match/:q - Get contacts based on matching query
+* API /contact - Get all contacts

+## Modify contact - PUT
+* API

+## Delete contact - DELETE
-* All of them
+* API

-add contact(s) - POST
+## Add contact(s) - POST
+* API
+* API